Kandi Golf Cart Reviews: Are They Any Good? (2026)

 Buy a Kandi if most of these are true:

-• You already know who will service it locally.
+• You already know which authorized shop will service it locally.

-• Your use case is private property, RV parks, beaches, resorts, or short neighborhood trips.
+• Your use case is neighborhood trips, property work, beaches, resorts, or recreation.

 Skip Kandi if most of these are true: